GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-robotium-and-espresso.md

 I'm sure you have heard all of these before, perhaps from your manager, your teammates or you yourself have made one or several of these claims.
 However, the whole idea of continuous integration relies on testing the application for every code change.
 Sure, it may build, but how can you be sure that it does not crash as soon as you open up the app?

-Let's look at the each of the claims from above and try to counter them.
+Let's look at claim from above and try to counter them.

 1. This is the number one reason why you should be using a CI solution like Greenhouse.
 Outsource the running of tests to a safe environment, so that you can keep working on your code and be notified only if something goes South.
 Outsourcing it to the continuous integration server is not a silver bullet though.
 If the test suite takes 3 hours to run, you will get the results 3 hours later regardless.
 This is why your tests should be fast as well.
 2. It is easy to see why UI tests might not be as reliable as unit tests.
 Navigating between different activities can cause subtle timing issues.
 The typical solution to timing issues is using a sufficiently long timeout or employing a number of retries to some operation.
 In addition to being annoying to write, timeouts and retries make your tests painfully slow.